Kanika1779/DL_Lab_Kanika/README.md

 ┗ 📄 README.md
 ```

-> Each experiment folder is self-contained with its notebook, datasets, and generated visualizations.
+> **Note:** Each experiment contains Python notebooks or scripts along with generated visualizations.
+While some experiments include datasets locally, others provide Google Drive links to their respective dataset folders for easy access and download.

 ---